 A National Core (NCore) site is one in a network of approximately 80 multi-pollutant monitoring sites throughout the United States designed to support specific EPA core monitoring objectives in public reporting, emissions trends tracking, and NAAQS compliance evaluation.
 Each state is required to have one or more NCore designated sites.
-In addition to being a SLAMS site, EPA has approved the Department's and has designated the Bismarck Residential site as the required NCore site in North Dakota.
+In addition to being a SLAMS site, EPA has approved the Department's moving of the ECore site in 2017, and has designated the Bismarck Residential site as the required NCore site in North Dakota.